 But of course, all berries make awesome keto smoothies - be sure to check out my perfect keto blueberry smoothie!

-Let's take a look at the ingredients in this strawberry avocado smoothie.
-Of course, you can always experiment with the amounts and vary your ingredients a little.
+Let's take a look at the ingredients.
+You can always experiment with the amounts and vary your ingredients a little.

 But I think I have found the perfect combination, so do try my version first!

 It's possible to use fresh strawberries as well.
-But as you're lacking the ice, the keto smoothie will be more liquid.
+But as you're lacking the ice, the smoothie will be more liquid.
 You could add a little more avocado to thicken it.
-Or add either 1 tbsp whey protein powder or 1 tbsp collagen peptides.
+Or add either 1 tablespoon whey protein powder or collagen peptides.

 I don't recommend adding additional ice cubes - this would make the smoothie taste watery.

 To all doubters out there: avocado in smoothies just WORKS.
 You cannot taste it.
 But it thickens your low carb strawberry smoothie like a dream.
 In my opinion, a much better solution than heavy whipping cream!